-A hold may be placed on a student's record by the finance or assessment department (see the chart below for common holds).
-Holds may prevent a student's ability to: register for courses; receive a diploma; attend classes; and/or be eligible for graduation.
+A hold may be placed on a student's record by the finance or assessment department.
+Holds may prevent a student's ability to register for courses, receive a diploma, attend classes, and/or be eligible for graduation.

-Hold Code and Type Hold Reason (s) Consequence(s) of Hold Process for Release of Hold ASMT: Assessment Failure to satisfy assessment requirements, including but not limited to: Failure to provide required documents, Failure to properly format documents, Uploading incorrect documents, and Failure to complete end-of- quarter student evaluations and/or student surveys.
-Inability to attend class, Inability request copies of diplomas, and Inability to be registered for classes in subsequent quarters.
-Submit assessment documents in required format, and Notify the Assessment department at assessment@kpsahs.edu or 510-231-5048 and request hold release.
-FINC: Financial Failure to pay outstanding balance in full by the due date, including returned checks and/or insufficient funds.
-Inability to attend class, Inability to request copies of diplomas, Inability to be registered for classes in subsequent quarters, and Exclusion from graduation.
-Pay outstanding balance in full, and Notify Student Finance department at finance@kpsahs.edu or 510- 231-4327 and provide evidence of payment (e.g. email receipt), and request hold release.
+Hold Code Hold Reason (s) Consequence(s) of Process for Release of and Type Hold Hold ASMT: Assessment Failure to satisfy assessment requirements, including but not limited to: Failure to provide required documents, Failure to properly format documents, Uploading incorrect documents, and Failure to complete end-of- quarter student evaluations and/or student surveys.
+Inability to attend class, Inability to request copies of diplomas, and Inability to be registered for classes in subsequent quarters.
+Submit assessment documents in required format, AND Notify the Assessment department at KPSAHS- Assessment@kp.org or 510-231-5048 and request hold release.

+Hold Code Hold Reason (s) Consequence(s) of Process for Release of and Type Hold Hold FINC: Financial Failure to pay outstanding balance in full by the due date, including returned checks and/or insufficient funds.
+Inability to attend class, Inability to request copies of diplomas, Inability to be registered for classes in subsequent quarters, and Exclusion from graduation ceremony.
+Pay outstanding balance in full, and Notify Student Finance department at KPSAHS- Finance@kp.org or 510- 231-4327 and provide evidence of payment (e.g., email receipt), and request hold release.